Nik Conroy, MA, LMHC, CSAT-Candidate

 Availability (by office location):

-- Puyallup – Tuesday, Wednesday, Friday
+- Puyallup – Monday, Tuesday, Wednesday, Thursday and Friday

 Fees: I offer a Risk-Free Initial Session for individuals and couples looking to pursue counseling with me.
 Please note that there is a fee for the Risk-Free Initial Session as it is a clinical hour and reimbursable to most insurance companies, but if you choose not to reschedule and continue therapy after the initial session the entire fee for the session will be waived.
 For ongoing treatment the full fee per session is required at the time of service.
-For more information regarding standard session fees, please contact me directly at (253) 777-1997or [email protected].

 Receipts/Statements: In the event you require a printed or digital receipt, I will provide receipts for personal use, insurance reimbursement, Flex Spending Accounts (FSA), and Health Savings Accounts (HSA).